 About the Instructor

 She was an early adopter of the BayFriendly Rating System in 2009, and now serves on the Board of Directors for ReScape California, a non-profit organization that educates about and advocates for a whole-systems approach to landscaping that works in harmony with the natural world and addresses the changing environment.
+As a ReScape Rater, she serves as a third-party reviewer for California landscape projects seeking to meet high standards for sustainability.

 As an instructor, Sarah has developed and taught college-level course content for many Bay Area institutions, including Merritt College, Academy of Art University, UC Berkeley and UC Extension.
 She has long been interested in technical issues related to grading, construction detailing, and stormwater management.
 She has also taught planting design studios, professional practice, and business courses for landscape designers and contractors.